 Our staff is standing by year-round to answer any question you may have or to simply offer encouragement along the way.
 You can reach our faculty and staff at www.uscareerinstitute.edu.
 Or, if you would prefer a toll-free conversation, please call us at 800-347-7899.

-Just think, in a short period of time, you will have earned the distinction of being a college graduate.
-And you will join the ranks of our prestigious alumni.
+Just think, in a short period of time, you will join the ranks of our prestigious alumni.
 Welcome to U.S. Career Institute!

 Administrative Personnel